This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #CoffeehouseBlend #CollectiveBias

 While you could easily use your favorite milk for this recipe, I made a quick, dairy-free milk at home using unsweetened coconut flakes and filtered water.
 To make the coconut milk, all I did was simply blend 1/3 cup of cold, filtered water with 3 tablespoons of coconut flakes until creamy.
 If you don’t have a high-speed blender to make the coconut milk, strain it through a sieve or a nut milk bag to remove any tiny pieces that may not have blended well.

-Once the coconut milk is made, all that’s left to do is pour it over ice, pour the cold-brew coffee with Folgers Coffeehouse Blend over the top, add a pinch of cinnamon and stevia, give it a stir, and enjoy!
+Once the coconut milk is made, all that’s left to do is pour it over ice, pour your cold-brew coffee over the top, add a pinch of cinnamon and stevia, give it a stir, and enjoy!

 - For the Cold-Brew Coffee: